leszekhanusz/diffusion-ui/README.md

 ### Automatic1111 Stable Diffusion Colab backend

-To run Automatic1111 fork of Stable Diffusion on Google Colab and use it as the backend, run [this notebook](https://colab.research.google.com/gist/kywch/282ab97f421a349bc0334d2042e9d8d6/diffusionui_with_colab_backend.ipynb)
+To run Automatic1111 fork of Stable Diffusion on Google Colab and use it as the backend, run [the diffusionui_with_colab_backend notebook](diffusionui_with_colab_backend.ipynb) in this repo.

 ### Stable Horde online backend